Alexey-Danilchenko/Spectron/firmware/README.md

 # Motor Board Firmware

 [This firmware](Motors) implements the functionality for the Spectron2 Motors board that is operating stepper motor and rotary encoder to control monochromator wavelength selection.
-The [TI DRV8884](http://www.ti.com/product/DRV8884) is used to drive stepper motor and LS7083 quadrature converter chip to interface with rotary encoder.
+The [TI DRV8884](http://www.ti.com/product/DRV8884) is used to drive stepper motor and [LS7083](http://www.omnipro.net/lsi-csi/LS7083-S) quadrature converter chip to interface with rotary encoder.

 The DRV8884 allows to fine tune stepper parameters to suit each and every application.
-All of these stepper parameters as well as position details are stored in EEPROM and persist even when board is powered off.
-The expectations are that these particular boards will be tuned up (for example using Particle cloud functions via Particle console) for a specific application and all the setup will be persisted.
+All of these stepper parameters as well as position details are stored in EEPROM and persist even when the board is powered off.
+The expectations are that these particular boards will be tuned up (for example using Particle cloud functions via Particle console) for a specific application and all the board parameters will be set up and stored at that stage.

 The firmware is designed to operate in terms of target device position and its lower and upper limits.
 The logical position is mapped into physical steps for controlling stepper.
 All position parameters (current position, lower and upper position limits) are also persisted in the EEPROM.
 For this specific application, current position reflects wavelength selected on monochromator with upper and lower limits designating the spectral range that monochromator can control.